 |How many copies do I need to file at the Court?||

-Each filing is required to consist of an original and one copies.
+Each filing is required to consist of an original copy.

 |What are the witness fees?||

 The witness fees are the same as the jury fees, which are $40.00 per day and $0.56 per mile.